dataspecer/ds-cme/user-stories.md

 I want to be able to easily undo changes i've done so that i don't have to redo them manually.

-I want to add a new concept model to my workspace without having to start over.
+I want to add a new conceptual model to my workspace without having to start over.

 I have a hard time tracking which concept is which so i'd like to see concepts from different vocabularies with different colors so that i can distinguish them easily.

+I have looked up multiple vocabularies and I want to create a subset of their concepts for my own use case.

+I want to be able to create an application profile from existing vocabularies while being able to:

+- select only a couple of concepts I like from one vocabulary
+- and remove only a couple of concepts I don't need from another vocabulary.

+I have an RDF vocabulary and I want to modify it for my own use case.